 As a relatively young profession that is still evolving, the identity of Procurement will be shaped by those at the very beginning of their careers.

-So, what can we do to help the young women kickstarting their journey in Procurement to develop and advance to leadership level?
+So, what can we do to help young women kickstart their journey in Procurement to develop and advance to the leadership level?

 I asked some of my contacts for their thoughts…

 “Women add a balancing perspective to the workforce and often contribute towards a calmer more compassionate team dynamic with emotional intelligence at the forefront of strategic thinking.
 In my opinion, any initiative that celebrates a diverse, multidimensional working environment can only benefit us all therefore it’s great to see women being celebrated today.”

 “Believe in yourself and your abilities, speak up and be heard.
 But equally, know when to accept the decision and try to understand why it’s been taken.
 Respect everyone you work with, from the lowest to the highest level, and this includes suppliers.
 Relationships are everything and we are all doing our job as best we can, so support where you can, and try and see things from everyone’s perspectives – it really helps in getting that win-win!

 “Be positive, think outside the box, offer up innovative ideas.
 Take every opportunity to learn, whether it’s a new category, a new role or a new project.
 Even if it’s something you’ve never done before, don’t know anything about or don’t particularly want to do, just do it, you will be surprised what you’ll learn and where it can take you!

 And finally, have integrity in all that you do!”